Ldn2016/team-8/README.md

 ## Function

 DementiaBot replies to messages on Facebook and provides the user with a series of selections.
-Simulation tries to replicate ongoing dementia progress.
+Simulation tries to replicate ongoing dementia progress by providing a meaningful answer.
 The user decides the desired selection and continues to chat with the bot until the finishing message appears.

 ## Credits